Seneca-BSA/bsa/docs/ses250/lab4.md

 ***Figure 4.3** Half-Size 400 Tie Points Breadboard and Showing of Internal Conductive Strips*

-When express an electronics circuit in a diagram, circuit symbols are used.
+When expressing an electronic circuit in a diagram, circuit symbols are used.
 Below are some of the circuit symbols that you'll see in the lab.

 ![Figure 4.4 Circuit Symbols](lab4-circuit-symbols.png)